-12 Sites That Will Teach You Coding for Free
+12 Sites That Will Teach You Coding at a Low Cost, Even Free

 There was a time when knowing how to program was for the geekiest of geeks.
 That’s not exactly the case today.
 As most entrepreneurs, freelancers and marketers will tell you, learning how to program can help you succeed.
 Over the past year, I've been learning to code.
-It's helped me to become a much better entrepreneur -- I can dive in when my team needs to fix a few bugs on the site.
+It's helped me to become a much better entrepreneur: I can dive in, for instance, when my team needs to fix a few bugs on the site.

 You don’t even need to shell out a ton of money or put yourself in debt to learn how to code, either.
 These 12 places offer coding courses for free: